How To Be A Good Worship Leader – 19 Smart Strategies To Lead Worship Well

 Don’t let too high a key be a barrier for those trying to enter into worship.

-Your job as the worship team leader is bring the team with you.
+Your job as the worship team leader is to bring the team with you not just musically, but spiritually and relationally as well.

-Every person you lead will need to be led differently.
+Every person you lead needs to be led slightly differently.

 Give extra time and grace to those who need it.

-Your expectations and methods should be flexible enough to allow many types of personalities to coexist in your ministry.
+Your expectations and methods should be flexible enough to allow different types of personalities to coexist in your ministry.

 Good worship leaders are always looking for ways to improve.